Continuity of the orthogeodesic foliation and ergodic theory of the earthquake flow: Outline of the paper

 \subsection{Acknowledgements}

-The authors would like to extend a special thanks to Francisco Arana-Herrera for a very useful discussion at an early stage of this project, and are also grateful to Osama Khalil, Yair Minsky, and Alex Wright for enlightening conversations.
-AC acknowledges support from NSF grants DGE-1122492, DMS-2005328, and DMS-2202703.
-JF acknowledges support from NSF grant DMS-2005328 and DFG grants 427903332 and 281071066 – TRR 191.
+The authors would like to extend a special thanks to Francisco Arana-Herrera for a very useful discussion at an early stage of this project, and are also grateful to Osama Khalil, Yair Minsky, and Alex Wright for enlightening conversations and helpful comments.